ove/ove-docs/docs/tutorials/GEOVISUALISATION.md

 ## Bonus Step: Previewing [Airbnb](https://www.airbnb.com/) data from Boston

 In this bonus step, we will learn how to work with public datasets.
 We will be using a sample dataset provided by [kaggle](https://www.kaggle.com/datasets).
 We will be looking at the [Airbnb Listings from Boston](https://www.kaggle.com/airbnb/boston#listings.csv).

+### Step A: Download the CSV File

 To start, download [listings](https://www.kaggle.com/airbnb/boston/downloads/listings.csv/1).
 You may need an account on [kaggle](https://www.kaggle.com) to download this file.

 Extract the downloaded zip archive and copy the `listings.csv` to the `geovisualisation` directory.

+### Step B: Convert the CSV file into a [GeoJSON](http://geojson.org/) file

 Then, run the following on a command line to generate a [GeoJSON](http://geojson.org/) file for these listings: